tlubitz/SBtab/README.md

 <li><b>As a Python3 package (pip installer)</b><br>
   The tools can be employed as a Python3 package.
-It needs to be installed via pypi.
+It needs to be installed via [pypi](https://pypi.org/project/sbtab/).
 Please type on your commandline<br><br>

   > sudo pip3 install sbtab

-  You will then be able to import sbtab into your Python3 modules by adding
+  You will then be able to import the SBtab library into your Python3 modules by adding

   > import sbtab

   to them.
-See the specification for detailed usage of this package.
-You will also find information in the repository directory SBtab/python/. **Please note that the directory SBtab/pypi_installer only holds the files for the pip installer build up and is not required at all for users that want to employ SBtab.**
+See the code examples in this repository's directory SBtab/python.
+Also, you will find further information on the usage in the [SBtab specification](https://www.sbtab.net/sbtab/default/downloads.html#spec).

+  **Please note that the directory SBtab/pypi_installer only holds the files for the pip installer build up and is not required at all for users that want to employ SBtab.**
   </li>

-<li><b>From the command line (for experienced users)</b><br>
+<li><b>From the commandline (for experienced users)</b><br>
-  You can employ the command line tools which you find in the directory SBtab/python.
+  You can employ the SBtab commandline tools from the directory SBtab/python.
 To use this option, you will have to install the required packages on your own and put the Python modules to their according directory.
-Details on the usage of the command line tools you can find in the directory SBtab/python.
+Details on the usage of the commandline tools you can find in the directory SBtab/python.
 </li>
 </ol>